demirsefa/react-native-challange/README.md

 #### 1. Build your React Native App
 You have 5 days to complete the challenge.

-*Implementation and design will be evaluated.*
+*Implementation and code structure will be evaluated.*
 #### 2. Submit your challenge
 Follow these instructions to submit your challenge.
 * Setup your Development Environment